dcruzp/dls-endpoint/PBI.md

 3- There is a Endpoint for get all EntityMetada from Database.
 The Endpoint is ```GET /EntityMetadata```

-4- In endpoint ```Get -> /Contacts``` in the model que se le entrega al UI estan los campos Email, Name y el EntityMetadataId.
+4- In endpoint ```GET -> /Contacts``` in the model que se le entrega al UI estan los campos Email, Name y el EntityMetadataId.

 5- Updating and changing endpoint of Identity Server Project